bnbalsamo/qremis/justifications.md

 ## Identifier Cardinality Changes

 In the standing PREMIS specification (v3) objectIdentifiers and agentIdentifiers are repeatable, while rightsStatementIdentifiers and eventIdentifiers are not.
-This different results in inconsistancy in the interface of the data model when it comes to identifiers - arguably the most critical part of the entirety of the specification.
+This difference results in inconsistancy in the interface of the data model when it comes to identifiers - arguably the most critical part of the entirety of the specification.